Albert Street Uniting Church: Description

-Albert Street Uniting Church is built of red brick with trimmings in white Oamaru limestone, now painted, and has a slate roof.
-It is an example of a Victorian Gothic Revival church with its cruciform plan shape, steeply pitched roof forms, the imposing spire beside the entry, and the heavy buttressing of the facades.
+Albert Street Uniting Church is built of red brick, the clay for which was sourced from the Milton area, and has a slate roof (originally Spanish slate, replaced in 2014/15 after it sustained damage in a hailstorm).
+The trimmings are of white Oamaru limestone, which was painted over during restoration work in the mid-1970's, but which was restored during further renovations in 2026.
+It is an example of a Victorian Gothic Revival church with its cruciform plan shape, steeply pitched roof forms, the imposing 42 metre tall spire beside the entry, and the heavy buttressing of the facades.

 The entry to the church is from an open porch with three Gothic arches at the end of the nave.
 Similar arcades exist down the sides of the church.
 A single large Gothic opening with fine tracery is located above the entry porch.
 To the right of the entry is a tower rising to the octagonal spire which has tall dormers on four of its faces and four pinnacles at the corners of its base.
 The top of the spire has a wrought iron finial.

 The roof on the nave also has small dormer ventilators.
 A side entry is to the right of the base of the tower and has a broad Gothic arch with a steeply pitched parapet topped by a Christian cross.
 The end of each transept has a rose window in the gable end above a pair of Gothic arched windows that in turn are above groups of smaller openings.

 Internally, the nave floor slopes down towards the pulpit and the walls are rendered, with a timber boarded dado.
 The galleries contain tiered seating and are supported on cast iron columns with ornate capitals.
 The main ceiling and gallery soffits are diagonally boarded and finely carved timberwork is incorporated into the gallery railings, roof structure and furnishings.

 The focus of the interior is the pulpit and organ.
 The pulpit is raised several metres above the floor, and reflects the importance in the Methodist tradition that was given to preaching.
 Above and behind the pulpit is a large decoratively painted pipe organ which reflects the value placed by Methodists on music and singing.